telosian/os/README.md

-# systems
+# sim

-system simulation and modeling
+system modeling and simulations

 for individuals, families, communities, countries